goplus/gop/README.md

 }
 ```

-How to compile this exmaple?
+How to compile this example?

 ```bash
 gop go tutorial/ # Convert all Go+ packages in tutorial/ into Go packages